drawpile/drawpile.github.io/_posts/2025-06-08-dev-update.markdown

 Pigment mode smudging handles its opacity properly.
 Previously it would end up doubling up on it compared to Normal mode.
 This was reported by xxxx.

 The drawpile-timelapse command now has a `-B`/`--background-color` option to let you override the canvas background color.
-This was suggessted by Bluestrings [on Discord](https://drawpile.net/discord/){:target="_blank"}.
+This was suggested by Bluestrings [on Discord](https://drawpile.net/discord/){:target="_blank"}.

 You can now open and export files in the Quite Okay Image format (QOI).
 This mostly fell out of testing if it would make DPCS or session reset sizes smaller, which it didn't, but since it's very little code and doesn't require additional dependencies, the format is allowed to stay in this form.